macharia80/phase-3-backend-project/README.md

 3. Install dependencies
-pipenv install click rich sqlalchemy psycopg2-binary N/B IF USING POSTGRESQL , MAKE SURE ITS RUNNING AND CONFIGURED PROPERLY

-🚀 How to Run
+pipenv install click rich sqlalchemy psycopg2-binary N/B IF USING POSTGRESQL , MAKE SURE ITS RUNNING AND CONFIGURED PROPERLY N/B ensure your cd all the work and cd again hence install pip install -e  if u dont it will bring errors 🚀 How to Run
 Step 1: Seed the Database
 bash